LibreCAD/docs/ref/draw-pref.rst

 Drawing Preferences
 ===================

 The preferences can be configured by selecting Options -> Current Drawing Preferences.
-Different elements of the preferences ccan be set; Appearance, Paths and Defaults.
+Different elements of the preferences can be set; Paper, Units, Grid, Dimensions, and Splines.

 ..
 Text for describing images follow image directive.